Continued from The twelve days of cancer – part 1…

 1 month ago (March)… still “feeling off,” my mom returned to urgent care and the diagnosis was the same – just a persistent sinus infection.
 During my FaceTime call with my mom in April, she mentioned a repetitive pattern with her “sinus infection.”
 She felt well for a couple of days and then sick again and the cycle kept repeating itself.
 It is obvious as to why she felt this way now but it wasn’t at the time.

 Also in March, my mom went to her primary care physician for some gastrointestinal issues she was having that she believed to be a side effect from the Augmentin she was prescribed (and stopped taking after six days) in January.
 Augmentin is hardcore.
 There is no question there but her gastrointestinal issues were more likely cancer-related and less likely prescription drug-related.
-Anyway, the results of the tests came back negative for naughty bacteria and other things living in the digestive track.
+Anyway, the results of the tests came back negative for naughty bacteria and other things living in the digestive tract.

 So, by the end of March, my mom had been feeling sick for about two months but not any worse than having a bad cold and a possible stomach bug.
 It was winter in Minnesota, colds are common and it’s common for them to last longer than they would during any other time of the year.
 No alarms went off because her symptoms were, seemingly, nothing serious.
 No one, and I mean no one, could have even imagined what was about to transpire in April.